-A quintessential Renaissance woman, Masha Shubin has over twenty-five years of experience in web and graphic design, with additional experience ranging from customer service to computer programming to marketing to management.
+A quintessential Renaissance woman, Masha Shubin has over twenty-seven years of experience in web and graphic design, with additional experience ranging from customer service to computer programming to marketing to management.
 As Creative Director, she makes full use of her creativity and skills.
 She has worked as photographer, international goodwill ambassador, mascot performer, movie producer, and theater director.
 She is also a self-published author with a series of children's books.

 Customer Service Director

 An avid reader and crossword puzzle connoisseur, Vanessa has a BA in Speech Communication and an MA in Teaching from Willamette University.
 She has worked in both Germany and South Korea, as well as in customer service-based positions throughout the United States.
 Moving here from Helena, Montana, where she was the Membership Coordinator for the Montana Historical Society and worked directly with the Montana Historical Society Press, Vanessa brings with her a variety of skills learned from years in the school systems, non-profits, and large corporations.